Cockroaches can cause food poisoning. If you see a cockroach it is likely you have an infestation in your home.

 There are two main species of cockroach found in Britain:

-German cockroach – adults are around 1.5cm in length and are a light brown in colour.
+German cockroach – adults are around 1.5cm in length and are a light brown.

 They are good climbers and are often found in warm and humid locations such as kitchens and bathrooms.

-Oriental cockroach - adults are around 3cm in length and are dark brown, black in colour.
+Oriental cockroach - adults are around 3cm in length and are dark brown or black.

 They are poor climbers and are often found in cool wet areas such as rubbish heaps and drains.